freenas/freenas-docs/userguide/jails.rst

    Creating a Jail

-:numref:`Table %s <jail_basic_props_tab>` summarizes the available
-options of the :guilabel:`Basic Properties` of a new jail.
-By default, the only required values to create a jail are the :guilabel:`Jail Name` and :guilabel:`Release`.
-It is recommended to configure these basic properties as a simple method to create a usable jail.
-More advanced settings are available in the :guilabel:`Jail Properties`, :guilabel:`Network Properties`, and :guilabel:`Custom Properties` sections.
+A usable jail can be quickly created by setting only the required values, the :guilabel:`Jail Name` and :guilabel:`Release`.
+Additional settings are in the :guilabel:`Jail Properties`, :guilabel:`Network Properties`, and :guilabel:`Custom Properties` sections. :numref:`Table %s <jail_basic_props_tab>` summarizes the available options of the :guilabel:`Basic Properties` of a new jail.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}